 If you’re becoming seriously ill with symptoms like breathing difficulties, use the NHS 111 online service for medical advice and support.

 Living with someone showing symptoms

 If you’re living with someone who starts showing symptoms, you should self-isolate for 14 days.
 Anyone else in the house should also self-isolate for 14 days.
-If the person with symptoms is well after 7 days, they can end their self-isolation and do not need to self-isolate for the remaining 7 days.
+If the person with symptoms is well after 10 days, they can end their self-isolation.

 If you are contacted by test and trace

-You may receive a call or email from the government’s test and trace program to alert you that you have recently been in contact with someone that is suspected of having coronavirus.
+You may receive a call or email from the government’s test and trace program, or receive an alert through their app, to let you know that you have recently been in contact with someone that is suspected of having coronavirus.
 If this is the case, you need to immediately self-isolate for 14 days from the last time you made contact with the person.
 During this period, the people you live with do not need to self isolate unless you start to show symptoms.

 If you’re returning from abroad, the current government advice is to go home straight away and follow the UK’s social distancing measures.